mavjs/mavjs.github.io-hugo/content/post/podman-pods-instead-of-docker-compose/index.md

 Therefore, for a pod the port is mapped from it, rather than from a container directly.
 Thus, when you create a pod you also declare the port(s) you want to map to your host.

-To understand this better, let's look at the application I used: [miniflux](https://miniflux.app) - a minimalist and opinionated feed reader, to conver their provided [docker installation](https://miniflux.app/docs/installation.html#docker) method in `docker-compose` to using Podman pods.
+To understand this better, let's look at the application I used: [miniflux](https://miniflux.app) - a minimalist and opinionated feed reader, to convert their provided [docker installation](https://miniflux.app/docs/installation.html#docker) method in `docker-compose` to using Podman pods.

 The Docker compose configuration for miniflux could look like below:
 ```yaml